sergiomor/draggable_mapper/README.md

 1. Edit your map entity.
 2. Click "Add Marker" to create a new marker.
+3. Fill in the title and description for the marker.
-3. Drag the marker to the desired position on the map.
+4. Drag the marker to the desired position on the map.
-4. Fill in the title and description for the marker.
+5. Resize the marker to the desired size.
-5. Optionally, upload a custom icon for the marker.
+6. Optionally, upload a custom icon for the marker.
-6. Save the form to update the marker's position and details.
+7. Save the form to update the marker's position and details.

 ### Embedding Maps